Málaga CF: Abdullah Al Thani era (2010–present)

 Due to the club's economic problems, then-president Fernando Sanz found investments at Doha in Qatar to launch an ambitious project, entering in conversations with sheikh Abdullah ben Nasser Al Thani.
 On 11 June 2010, after a week of negotiations, Al Thani became the entity's new owner, being named president on 28 July in the members' meeting.

 On 28 June 2010, Jesualdo Ferreira was appointed as coach and Moayad Shatat was appointed as vice president and general manager.
 Following this was the signing of prominent players like Salomón Rondón and Eliseu.
 In November, however, Jesualdo was fired because he had not obtained the desired performance, positioning the club in the relegation places.
 Later, Shatat confirmed Manuel Pellegrini as coach.

 With "The Caretaker" in charge, it was decided to discard players of the squad and strengthen with players like centre back Martín Demichelis and midfielder Júlio Baptista.
 A record five consecutive La Liga wins, alongside a draw against Athletic Bilbao at San Mamés at the start of January 2011, helped the team maintain momentum in the league, finishing the 2010–11 season in 11th place.

 In preparation for the 2011–12 season, the club signed with Nike as supplier of the club's kits.
 Málaga also reached a collaboration agreement with UNESCO, which, in addition, became the principal sponsor of the club's kit.
-The more prominent signings of that season were the Dutchman Ruud van Nistelrooy, the ex-Lyon French midfielder, Jérémy Toulalan, and the most expensive signing in the club's history, Santi Cazorla, who arrived from the Villarreal in a €21 million deal.
+The more prominent signings of that season were the Dutchman Ruud van Nistelrooy, the ex-Lyon French midfielder, Jérémy Toulalan, and the most expensive signing in the club's history, Santi Cazorla, who arrived from Villarreal in a €21 million deal.
 Other less prominent players like Isco, former Spanish international midfielder Joaquín and left back Nacho Monreal, were key in the successful season which followed for the Málaga.
 For the first time in its history, the club qualified for the Champions League after finishing the 2011–12 La Liga campaign in fourth.